 What Every New Kiteboarding Student Should Know

-You are not going to fly away out into the ocean or into a hotel building
+Tip #1 – You are not going to fly away out into the ocean or into a building hotel

-These five things that I have shared with you are very simple, indeed.
-If you heed my advice, you will find that kiteboarding is quite simple itself.
+These five things that we have shared with you are very simple, indeed.
+If you heed our advice, you will find that kiteboarding is quite simple itself.
 You have already taken the time to read this post, so please, do yourself a favor and get out there!